LINDGRENBA/SneussFactory.Solution/README.md

 * Copy paste the code below into the Query tab.
 * Then click 'execute' (this may appear as a lightening bolt icon).

+**NOTE** database is listed in appsettings.json as `brittany_lindgren_factory` to avoid overwriting author's other databases.
+If you experience any issues, check to make sure that all references to database in project match name of MySQL Workbench Schema.

 ##### SQL SCHEMA QUERY
 ```
 CREATE DATABASE IF NOT EXISTS brittany_lindgren_factory; USE brittany_lindgren_factory;